basecamp/pow/MANUAL.md

 (The MIT License)

-Copyright &copy; 2012 Sam Stephenson, 37signals
+Copyright &copy; 2014 Sam Stephenson, Basecamp

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the